 Prostate Cancer - Causes and Risk Factors

-Genetic - Prostate cancer appears to run in some families suggesting an inherited or genetic factor.
-A man whose father or brother has prostate cancer is more than twice as likely to develop prostate cancer.
+- Genetic - Prostate cancer appears to run in some families, which suggests there may be an inherited or genetic factor.
+A man whose father or brother has prostate cancer is more than twice as likely to develop the disease.
 The risk is much higher for men with several relatives affected by prostate cancer, especially if their relatives were young at the time the cancer was found.
 Men who have been diagnosed with BRCA1 and BRCA2 mutations have a higher risk of prostate cancer.